-Eden Village is the result of a decade-long concern with homelessness by David and Linda Brown — two wealthy residents of downtown Springfield, Missouri, who began to see the homeless not as annoyances but as neighbors.
+Eden Village results from a decade-long concern with homelessness by David and Linda Brown — two wealthy residents of downtown Springfield, Missouri, who began to see the homeless not as annoyances but as neighbors.
 They saw a need for a drop-in center for the homeless in downtown Springfield during the early evening hours, so, in 2010, they opened The Gathering Tree.
-The purpose was two-fold: to provide a safe place for homeless persons to get off the streets for a few hours and to build relationships and gain a first-hand understanding of homelessness.
+The purpose was two-fold: to provide a safe place for homeless persons to get off the streets for a few hours and build relationships and gain a first-hand understanding of homelessness.

-In 2012, The Gathering Tree leased their own facility and expanded the hours to five evenings a week.
-Meals were provided along with essential items such as clothing, personal care items and survival gear.
+In 2012, The Gathering Tree leased their facility and expanded the hours to five evenings a week.
+Meals were provided along with essential items such as clothing, personal care items, and survival gear.
 As many as 150+ individuals were served during these evenings.

-Over the next four years The Gathering Tree met with some challenges that led the Browns to look for a different way to help.
-It was during this time they discovered the “housing first” theory: “The causes of homelessness cannot be successfully treated until the fundamental needs of the individual are met.
-Those fundamental needs include food, clothing and shelter.
-Once the individual has these basic needs met, he or she is much more likely to be able to focus on addressing why he or she became homeless.”
+Over the next four years, The Gathering Tree met with some challenges that led the Browns to seek a different way to help.
+During this time, they discovered the “housing first” theory: “The causes of homelessness cannot be successfully treated until the individual’s fundamental needs are met.
+Those fundamental needs include food, clothing, and shelter.
+Once the individual has these basic needs met, they are much more likely to be able to focus on addressing why they became homeless.”

-They purchased land for Eden Village in late 2016.
-The facility opened, and began housing residents, in August 2018.
-In December of 2019, the Browns announced plans to build four more facilities in Springfield, with EV2 currently under construction.
+They purchased land for Eden Village in late 2016, and the facility opened and began housing residents in August 2018.
+In December 2019, the Browns announced plans to build four more facilities in Springfield, with EV2 currently under construction.
 Eden Village has gained national attention as a “housing first” model.
 By February 2020, the Browns were beginning franchise negotiations with individuals in several U.S. cities.

 Director of Photography: Jym Wilson